zigttp

 No unreachable code Dead branches are a build error, not a linter warning.

 Boolean enforcement Truthy/falsy coercion rejected everywhere.
-Progressive type inference for env(), cacheGet(), match arms.
+Progressive type inference for env(), cacheGet(), and match arms.

 Full type checking Variable types, function signatures, property access, nominal interfaces - all validated.